Loner1024/Loner1024/README.md

 I'm a syudent in Shihezi University, China.
 My major is accounting, but I also like programming.

 I use and learn Golang, Python, C and Vue.
+There is my blog [loner's blog](https://www.loner1024.top).
 If you want contact me, you can email to me at `xth12138@gmail.com` or add my WeChat `xth233333`.

 ### ✌️😉✌️